odin-lang/odin-lang.org/content/docs/inline-asm.md

 ### Width-views

 `view: T = src` is a second name for `src`'s register, seen at width `T`.
-One register, two widths; no pin, so the allocator stays free.
-Integer only, and `T` must be narrower than `src`'s width (a view exists to name a sub-register).
+One register, two widths; with no pin, the allocator stays free.
+It is integer-only, and `T` must be narrower than `src`'s width (a view exists to name a sub-register).
 For the `setcc`-then-arithmetic idiom:

 ```odin
 count_less :: asm(x: []i64, n: i64, thr: i64) -> (count: i64) [